anshuman852/fancy-gatus/README.md

 ### Docker

-Fancy Gatus can also be deployed using Docker with the included Dockerfile that uses the secure and optimized [11notes/nginx](https://hub.docker.com/r/11notes/nginx) base image.
+Fancy Gatus can also be deployed using Docker with the included Dockerfile that uses the lightweight and reliable [nginx:alpine](https://hub.docker.com/_/nginx) base image.

 #### Quick Start